tamjid-ahsan/Housing-price-prediction/README.md

 Forward_selection = ['sqft_living','distance_from_downtown_mile','sqft_living15','grade','yr_built','sqft_lot','condition' ]
 ```

 Creating a list based on the recommendations of RFE and Forward selection.
-Does RFE works well on categorial data liner regression?
-I am using these as tool for prediction rather than building a unattended pipeline.
-Useing them as a guide.
+D

 ```python